Imagining Combat Without Military Medicine: What Would That Look Like?

 Panelists will include:

-Dr. Ronald Blanck, DO, LT Gen MC, USA (Ret), Former U. S, Army Surgeon General, former Chair of the Uniformed Services University of the Health Sciences (USU) Board of Regents.
-Dr. Blanck is the moderator and coordinator of the panel and program;
+Dr. Ronald Blanck, DO, LT Gen MC, USA (Ret), Former U. S, Army Surgeon General;

-Dr. Jonathan Woodson, MD MSS MGEN, USA (Ret), President of the Uniformed Services University of the Health Sciences, responsible for the academic, research and service mission of the university.
-Formerly, Dr. Woodson, a Vascular Surgeon, was the Sec of Defense for Health Affairs;
+Dr. Jonathan Woodson, MD MSS MGEN, USA (Ret), President of the Uniformed Services University of the Health Sciences;

-Carol Romano, PhD, MS, RN, RADM, USN (Ret), the USUHS Dean and Professor of the Daniel K. Inouye Graduate School of Nursing.
-Dr. Romano is a former Assistant Surgeon General and Chief Nursing Officer for the US Public Health Service;
+Carol Romano, PhD, MS, RN, RADM, USN (Ret), the USUHS Dean and Professor of the Daniel K. Inouye Graduate School of Nursing;

-Richard "Tom" Thomas, MD DDS MGEN, USA (Ret), former President of the Uniformed Services University of the Health Sciences, currently the Associate Vice President and Dean of the West Virginia University School of Medicine Eastern Division and Chief Medical Officer for WVU Medicine Berkeley and Jefferson Medical Centers; and
+Richard "Tom" Thomas, MD DDS MGEN, USA (Ret), Associate Vice President and Dean of the West Virginia University School of Medicine Eastern Division and Chief Medical Officer for WVU Medicine Berkeley and Jefferson Medical Centers; and

 Tyrone Willis, Command Master Sergeant, MBA USA (Ret.), a senior enlisted leader, experienced medic and a Recruitment Specialist at USU.